Dark Radiation from Inflationary Fluctuations: Introduction

 However, if the vector is the gauge boson of a minimal $U(1)$ gauge extension, couplings to neutrinos are required for anomaly cancellation \cite{Bauer:2018onh}; the only anomaly free groups with no additional SM charged fermions are \be ~~U(1)_{B-L}, ~~U(1)_{L_i-L_j},~~ U(1)_{B-3L_i}, \ee where $B/L$ is baryon/lepton number, $i,j = e,\mu,\tau$ are lepton flavor indices, and the corresponding gauge bosons in these models couple to at least one neutrino flavor.
 Thus, unlike kinetically mixed dark photon scenarios, the vector decays in these models can be relatively prompt and have observable cosmological consequences.

-In this {\it Letter}, we consider the fate of light gauge bosons $V$ produced during inflation.
+In this paper, we consider the fate of light gauge bosons $V$ produced during inflation.
 We assume these vectors couple feebly to neutrinos and that at least one neutrino mass eigenstate is sufficiently light to allow $V \to \bar \nu \nu$ decays.
 If such decays occur after neutrino decoupling, but before CMB photon decoupling, there is an irreducible contribution to $\Delta N_{\rm eff}$ that is potentially observable with future CMB-S4 experiments \cite{Abazajian:2016yjj} and a modified relic neutrino spectrum observable at PTOLEMY \cite{McKeen:2018xyz,Baracchini:2018wwj}.
-Furthermore, such a decaying population can alleviate the discrepancy between early and late time measurements of the Hubble constant \cite{Vattis:2019efj,Anchordoqui:2015lqa,Pandey:2019plg,Bringmann:2018jpr,Blinov:2020uvz}, though this solution is in tension with the full CMB data set \cite{Poulin:2016nat,Clark:2020miy}.
+Furthermore, such a contribution of $\dneff$ can alleviate the discrepancy between early and late time measurements of the Hubble constant (for recent reviews see \cite{divalentino2021realm,Knox_2020}).